 - Commityour changes.

-- Use the following CLI command to retrieve information on the support entitlement for the firewall from the Palo Alto Networks update server:request support checkIf you have connectivity, the update server will respond with the support status for your firewall.
+- Access the firewall CLI, and use the following command to retrieve information on the support entitlement for the firewall from the Palo Alto Networks update server:request support checkIf you have connectivity, the update server will respond with the support status for your firewall.
 Because your firewall is not registered, the update server will return the following message:Contact Us https://www.paloaltonetworks.com/company/contact-us.html Support Home https://www.paloaltonetworks.com/support/tabs/overview.html Device not found on this update server

 Recommended For You